Grizzly Bear Value

 The Interim Assessment Protocol for Grizzly Bear in British Columbia is based on a scientific understanding of grizzly bear ecology.
 This protocol provides an initial standard method for evaluating the current state of, and risks to grizzly bears and their habitats across the province.

 - Interim Assessment Protocol for Grizzly Bear in British Columbia: Standards for Assessing the Condition of Grizzly Bear Populations and Habitat under British Columbia’s Cumulative Effects Framework, Version 1.2 – October 2020 (PDF, 4.1MB)

 Modifications to this protocol or alternate assessment methods may also be used to generate cumulative effects assessment reports for grizzly bear.

 Current Condition Reports and Cumulative Effects Assessment and Management Reports produced under the Cumulative Effects Framework aim to provide decision-support for the management of grizzly bear in British Columbia.
-Reports will be provided here as they become available.
+Reports and supporting materials will be provided here as they become available.

 South Coast Region:

 - Howe Sound Cumulative Effects Project: Grizzly Bear Current Condition Report – November 2018 (PDF, 7.3MB)

 - South Coast Baseline Objectives Tool (SBOT) – Grizzly Bear Web Map

 - Current Condition Report for Grizzly Bear in the West Coast Region- 2019 Analysis (March 2022) (PDF 14.5MB)